oclipa/reactjs-cheat-sheet/README.md

 <button type="button" class="collapsible">+ Reacting to Authentication State</button>
 <div class="content" style="display: none;" markdown="1">

-**Logout**

-Once logged in, the user may well want to then logout.
-To enable this, we can create a redirect to a Logout component, which can be placed wherever we wish in the application.
+The simplest test for whether a user is authenticated is to check if they have a token.
+In the following example, the simple case of displaying either a Login or Logout button is demonstrated.

 *Logout.js*

-* Calls the signOut action and then redirects to root.
+* First create a Logout component that can be reused whereever necessary.
+This calls the signOut action and then redirects to root.

 ```jsx
 import React, { Component } from 'react';